The first Police Picnic and the only one of the three not held at CNE Stadium.

 ORIGINAL BLOG ENTRY FROM 2010 FOLLOWS BELOW

-My next podcast jumps ahead 17 months (as I have already covered The Ramones and the Heatwave festival) to August 1981 and the first of three consecutive, annual, Police-headlining festivals, hosted by the titular group.
+My next podcast jumps ahead 17 months from Episode 14 on The Boomtown Rats’ show in March 1980 to August 1981 (as I have already covered The Ramones and the Heatwave festival) and the first of three consecutive, annual, Police-headlining festivals, hosted by the titular group.

 It was also my sole live gig for that year.